 Understanding Commingled Funds

 Even if your trust fund itself is not at risk in a divorce, your husband might still get a piece of it, depending on what you do with the money as you receive it.
-If you deposit your trust fund income into a marital checking, savings or investment account, you've commingled the money such that your husband would be entitled to a share of it in a divorce.
+If you deposit your trust fund income into a marital checking, savings or investment account, you have distributed the money in such a way that your husband would be entitled to a share of it in a divorce.
 Likewise, if you use the money as a down payment on the family home, to invest in your husband's business, or even to just make repairs to your home, it usually ceases to be your separate property.
-Future trust fund payments would not be at risk as long as your state treats an inheritance as your separate property, but the funds you receive while married may become marital or community property if you don't segregate them in an account in your sole name or if you use them for anything that benefits the marriage.
+Future trust fund payments would not be at risk as long as your state treats an inheritance as your separate property, but the funds you receive while married may become marital or community property if you don't place them within in an account under your name only.

-Typically, you'd become the trustee of your trust fund after the death of the grantor: the person who set up the trust.
+Typically, you'd become the trustee of your trust fund after the death of the grantor, the person who set up the trust.
 You can take precautions while the grantor is still alive and ask him to create a spendthrift trust instead.
 With this type of trust, a third party is named as trustee instead and has control over distributions made to you.
 Because you have no right to dictate when you receive money, or even how much, the trust fund isn't technically your asset and is usually safe in a divorce.
-If you have a good relationship with the named trustee, you can tap into the trust fund whenever you like regardless – you'd just need his cooperation.
+If you have a good relationship with the named trustee, you can likely tap into the trust fund whenever you like, although you will need their cooperation.
 If you're already married and have already inherited a trust fund, another option is to create a postnuptial agreement to protect it as your separate property.
 Although some states take a dim view of postnuptial agreements, especially if they're not fair or equitable, most will allow you to use one to protect certain assets from distribution in a divorce.